niedam/petrinet/README.md

 * `reachable(Collection<Transition<T>> transitions)` - return set of all possible marking reachable in net with given transitions
 * `fire(transitions)` - fire one available transition from given, thread wait if none is available

-It is safety run those functions concurrently.
+It is safely run those functions concurrently.

 I also add `TransitionBuilder` class to easier construction of Transition objects (Builder design pattern).